MichMourra/FariasLab/README.md

     ```
     **Input folders**

-    - [input_fastas_calc_consensus](https://github.com/MichMourra/FariasLab/tree/main/cg_cotrans/input_fastas_calc_consensus) : This folder contains the fastas with the nucleotide sequence for each protein, this are the same fastas that we get by using the aa_to_nt.py program.
+    - [input_fastas_calc_consensus](https://github.com/MichMourra/FariasLab/tree/main/cg_cotrans/input_fastas_calc_consensus) :file_folder: : This folder contains the fastas with the nucleotide sequence for each protein, this are the same fastas that we get by using the aa_to_nt.py program.
-    - [input_pdbs_calc_consensus](https://github.com/MichMourra/FariasLab/tree/main/cg_cotrans/input_pdbs_calc_consensus) : This folder contains the pdbs of each protein, this are the same pdbs that we get by using the GetPDBs.py program.
+    - [input_pdbs_calc_consensus](https://github.com/MichMourra/FariasLab/tree/main/cg_cotrans/input_pdbs_calc_consensus) :file_folder: : This folder contains the pdbs of each protein, this are the same pdbs that we get by using the GetPDBs.py program.

     **Scripts executed by AutomaticSaknovich**

-    1. [calc_consensus_contacts.py](https://github.com/MichMourra/FariasLab/blob/main/cg_cotrans/calc_consensus_contacts.py) : A script that has the purpose of calculate the native contacts formed when the proteins exits from the ribosome.
+    1. [calc_consensus_contacts.py](https://github.com/MichMourra/FariasLab/blob/main/cg_cotrans/calc_consensus_contacts.py) :white_check_mark: : A script that has the purpose of calculate the native contacts formed when the proteins exits from the ribosome.
-    2. [calc_absolute_energies.py](https://github.com/MichMourra/FariasLab/blob/main/cg_cotrans/calc_absolute_energies.py) : A script which calculates the energies for stabilizing the protein when this exits the ribosome.
+    2. [calc_absolute_energies.py](https://github.com/MichMourra/FariasLab/blob/main/cg_cotrans/calc_absolute_energies.py) :white_check_mark: : A script which calculates the energies for stabilizing the protein when this exits the ribosome.
-    3. [calc_elongation.py](https://github.com/MichMourra/FariasLab/blob/main/cg_cotrans/calc_elongation.py) : This python script has the purpose of calculate the elongation rate of the protein during translation.
+    3. [calc_elongation.py](https://github.com/MichMourra/FariasLab/blob/main/cg_cotrans/calc_elongation.py) :white_check_mark: : This python script has the purpose of calculate the elongation rate of the protein during translation.

     **Output folder**

-    - [output_input_ALL](https://github.com/MichMourra/FariasLab/tree/main/cg_cotrans/output_input_ALL) : This folder contains all the files produced by calculations made by AutomaticSaknovich.sh program.
+    - [output_input_ALL](https://github.com/MichMourra/FariasLab/tree/main/cg_cotrans/output_input_ALL) :file_folder: : This folder contains all the files produced by calculations made by AutomaticSaknovich.sh program.

 ---------------------